10 Smart Ways to Fit Prayer into Your Life

-The days are packed — but we can still find time for God
+The days are packed — but all of us, no matter who we are or where we are in our lives, can still find the time for God

-Out of all the holiday traditions we practice in this country, Americans are especially known for joining the “resolution revolution” each January.
+Out of all the holiday traditions we practice in this country, Americans are especially known for joining the “resolution revolution” at the start of each year.

 These are all worthy goals.